alperencan312/Cache-Memory-Hit-Rate-Experiment/README.md

 # Cache-Memory-Hit-Rate-Experiment
-The effect of various cache design parameters has been investigated.
-It is a lab assignment of Computer Organization Course of Bilkent University.
+The effect of various cache design parameters has been investigated experimentally.

+This is lab assignment 6 of CS224: Computer Organization course of Bilkent University.

+Codes has been written in MIPS Assembly language, and can be executed by using MARS MIPS simulator of Missouri State University.

+Assignments have been given by Prof. Dr. Fazlı CAN.

+Teammate(s): Batuhan Özçömlekçi.

+Grade: 100/100